Aliases for PDE10A Gene

 Previous GeneCards Identifiers for PDE10A Gene

 The protein encoded by this gene belongs to the cyclic nucleotide phosphodiesterase family.
 It plays a role in signal transduction by regulating the intracellular concentration of cyclic nucleotides.
 This protein can hydrolyze both cAMP and cGMP to the corresponding nucleoside 5' monophosphate, but has higher affinity for cAMP, and is more efficient with cAMP as substrate.
 Alternatively spliced transcript variants have been described for this gene. [provided by RefSeq, Dec 2011]

 GeneCards Summary for PDE10A Gene

 PDE10A (Phosphodiesterase 10A) is a Protein Coding gene.
-Diseases associated with PDE10A include huntington disease.
-Among its related pathways are Signaling by GPCR and Platelet homeostasis.
-GO annotations related to this gene include 3,5-cyclic-nucleotide phosphodiesterase activity and cGMP binding.
-An important paralog of this gene is PDE6A.
+Diseases associated with PDE10A include Dyskinesia, Limb And Orofacial, Infantile-Onset and Striatal Degeneration, Autosomal Dominant 2.
+Among its related pathways are Signaling by GPCR and Nitric oxide stimulates guanylate cyclase.
+Gene Ontology (GO) annotations related to this gene include 3',5'-cyclic-nucleotide phosphodiesterase activity and cGMP binding.
+An important paralog of this gene is PDE5A.